gaushi/gaushi.github.io/index.md

 <table height="60%">
   <tr><td width="60%" height="60%" valign="top" align="left">
       I am a Post-Doctoral Researcher at Max Planck Institute for Developmental Biology in the lab of Detlef Weigel; Tuebingen, Germany.
-      My research focuses on Teeny tiny plant called -----.
-I have a broad interest in many ......
+      My research integrates disiplines of plant pathology, genetics, population genomics and computational biology to understand how plant and their pathogens co-evolve.
      For more information on my research interests and projects, check out my <a class="more" href="{% link research.md %}">Research page</a>!

     Education: